application traffic steering

 LISP Mapping Databases are commonly deployed on x86, not a dedicated routing appliance.
 This is how the lispers.net open ecosystem mapping server is deployed.
 All routers needed for control plane services can be put in a VM.
 Control plane functionality is not the only one for NFV use cases.
 Service providers are also implementing NFV for virtual PE and virtual CE devices.

-They offer per-customer use cases by building a unique service chaining for each customer.
-Some providers want to allow customers to build their service chain.
-With this, you can quickly create new services and test new service adoption rates to determine if anyone is buying the product—a great way to test new services.
+They offer per-customer use cases by building a unique service chain for each customer.
+Some providers want to allow customers to build their own service chains.
+This allows you to quickly create new services and test service adoption rates to determine if anyone is buying the product—a great way to test new services.

 LISP networking